scott89/WSS/README.md

 ## Learning to Detect Salient Objects with Image-level Supervision

 ### Introduction
-WSS is a weakly-supervised saliency detection methods with fully convolutional neural networks.
+WSS is a weakly-supervised saliency detection method with fully convolutional neural networks.
 This package contains the source code to reproduce the experimental results of WSS reported in our [CVPR 2017 paper](http://openaccess.thecvf.com/content_cvpr_2017/papers/Wang_Learning_to_Detect_CVPR_2017_paper.pdf).
-The source code is mainly written in MATLAB using the Caffe MATLAB wrapper.
+The source code is mainly written in MATLAB with the Caffe MATLAB wrapper.

 ### Usage